- Log into your Cloudflare account.

 If the Cache-Control header is set to "private", "no-store", "no-cache", or "max-age=0", or if there is a cookie in the response, then Cloudflare will not cache the resource, unless a Page Rule is set to cache everything and an Edge Cache TTL is set.

-When using Bypass Cache on Cookie in conjunction with "Cache Everything" it is possible to bypass the cache when a certain cookie is set.
+When using Bypass Cache on Cookie (a Business and Enterprise plan feature) in conjunction with "Cache Everything" it is possible to bypass the cache when a certain cookie is set.
 Additionally, the Edge Cache TTL allows you to specify the max time Cloudflare should cache a given resource for.

 In the Bypass Cache on Cookie option, you are able to use a .* (dot-star) operator for wildcards and a | (pipe) operator for OR statements.